dora-metrics/pelorus/docs/Development.md

 ### Updating the chart versions

-When any of our Helm charts are updated, we need to bump the version number.
-This allows for a seemless upgrade experience.
+When any of our Helm charts are updated, we need to bump their version.
+This allows for a seamless upgrade experience.
-We have provided scripts that can test when a version bump is needed and do the bumping for you.

-1. Ensure the development environment is set up with `make dev-env`.
-2. Run `make chart-lint` to lint the charts, including checking the version number.

-You can check all chart versions and bump them if needed with a script that compares upstream pelorus repository with the changes in a fork.
-To do so ensure your upstream repository is added to your fork by:

-    $ git remote add upstream https://github.com/dora-metrics/pelorus.git
-    $ git pull
-    $ make chart-check-bump

-or bump specific charts with shell script:

-    $ ./scripts/bump-version.py CHART_PATH [ CHART_PATH ...]
+Check [Versioning Process](#versioning-process) section for more information.

 ## Dashboard Development